FabianJoeken/NRW-Measurement-Site-Values-/README.md

 ### proof-of-concept to get measurement data from www.elwasweb.nrw.de

-As a test 6 measurements with different measurement methods are picked and samples for the given period are stored as CSV files
+The programm is able to download the measurementdata of each measurementpoint sorted by thier LGD-Number as CSV data.

 #### The problem:
 To get to the actual data of individual measurement points of this site you first have to start a search to get all samples (Daten -> Grundwassermessstellen -> WRRL-Messnetz -> imGütemessnetz -> los).